White Feather Campaign: Criticism

-The psychological toll of receiving a white feather was significant.
+In WW1-era Britain, the psychological toll of receiving a white feather was significant.
 Men who were unable to enlist due to medical reasons or other exemptions faced public humiliation, leading to feelings of emasculation and depression.
 Some men even committed suicide over being medically refused for service, instead of choosing to be publicly humiliated by women who knew nothing of their situation.
 One notable case was Robert Greaves, who took his own life after receiving a white feather, despite being classified as unfit for military service due to a physical disability.
 A year later, a London taxi driver also committed suicide upon receiving a feather.
 About the same time, a West Middlesex coroner examining another suicide also condemned the "white feather women" for denouncing men without inquiring into the circumstances.

 Some recipients of feathers were in fact serving soldiers on leave or wounded veterans, incidents that exposed the zealotry of the campaign.
 Occasionally injured veterans were mistakenly targeted, such as Reuben W. Farrow who after being aggressively asked by a woman on a tram why he would not do his duty, turned around and showed his missing hand causing her to apologise.
 Others had completed their tour of duty, and due to the contracting of diseases such as malaria, or post-traumatic stress, did not seek to voluntarily reenlist.
+Letter from the Imperial War Museum also show instances where feathers were given to teenagers.
+For many of these boys, at an age where self-consciousness is at its height, the shame of appearing to be adult but not in uniform made them lie about their ages.

+The movement often led to men leaving for the war, and never coming home.
+One such account is that of Olive Shapley, who recalled that her seventeen-year-old brother, Frank, was confronted by a woman while out with his Scout troop.
+She reportedly asked, "What's a big chap like you out playing?
+You get out and fight," before presenting him with a white feather.
+Although he was below the legal age for military service, Frank enlisted in the Royal Navy before returning home that evening, and was subsequently killed at the Battle of Jutland.

+In a 1986 interview with the Imperial War Museum, John Dorgan recalled that his brother Nicol, who worked in a reserved occupation as a coal miner and was therefore exempt from military service, received an anonymous white feather through the post.
+According to Dorgan, Nicol immediately left home to enlist in the Durham Light Infantry and was subsequently killed in France, never returning home.
+Dorgan also recounted that years later he encountered the woman who had sent the feather, but was unable to forgive her or confront the incident directly.